 In the fall of 1875 the North West Mounted Police

-law and order to the west, to stamp out the
+came to bring law and order to the west, to stamp out the whiskey

-open the land for settlement.
-The hopes, dreams
+treaties that would open the land for settlement.
+The hopes, dreams and

 Fort Calgary is located just east of downtown